bee-on-the-green/conky.bee/README.md

 * I do not allow myself to copy and paste, as there is no fun in doing that.

 ###########################################################################################################################################################
-PLEASE FIND BELLOW A DRAFT OF THE INTERFACE (IN THAT PARTTICULAR CASE, A CONKY THAT MIGHT BE APRECIATED BY GAMES AND THE NERDS)
+PLEASE FIND BELLOW A DRAFT OF THE INTERFACE (IN THAT PARTTICULAR CASE, A CONKY THAT MIGHT BE APRECIATED BY GAMERS AS WELL AS NERDS)